-Development of the site would likely result in a loss of open space.
 The site is located near to the A40, and so poor air quality and noise conditions should drive consideration of uses and potential requirements for mitigation.

-Objective Criteria AC10 Comment Housing 1 + The development of the site would result in a net increase of homes.
+Objective Criteria 07AC Comment Housing 1 + The development of the site would result in a net increase of homes.
 Economy 2 0 Development of the site would result in no net change to employment capacity.
 Education and skills 3 + The site is within 1km of an existing primary school.
-Education and skills Education and skills 4 + The site is within 2km of an existing secondary school.
-5 + The site is within 1km of an existing GP surgery.
-Health 6 - Development of the site would result in a loss of existing open space.
-Offsetting or other measures may be necessary to address this loss. ricaltii 7a + The site is within 1.5km of a health facility.
+Education and skills 4 + The site is within 2km of an existing secondary school.
+Health 5 + The site is within 1km of an existing GP surgery.

+Objective Criteria 07AC Comment 6 0 There may be loss of open space from development of the site.
+There may be opportunities to provide new open space dependent on the design of proposed development.
+7a + The site is within 1.5km of a health facility.
 7b + The site is within 1.5km of a leisure facility.

-Objective Criteria AC10 Comment Commontivity 8 + The PTAL for the site is between 4 and 6b.
+Connectivity 8 + The PTAL for the majority of the site is between 4 and 6b.
 Connectivity 9 + The site is located within 1km of active travel routes.
-Air quality and noise 10 - The site is located within an area which exceed either of the following limits: $PM10\ 30\mu g/m^3$, $NO_2\ 30\mu g/m^3$.
+Air quality and noise 10 - The site is located within an area which exceed either of the following limits: PM10 30μg/m3, NO 2 30μg/m3.
 Sensitive uses may not be suitable without mitigation.
 11 - - Average road and rail noise levels of the site are at or above 55db.
 Sensitive uses may not be suitable without mitigation.
-Resources 12 0 The site is on previously developed land.
-Heritage and townscape 13 + The site is within 500m of heritage assets.
-The current site negatively impacts the wider heritage setting and development offers an opportunity to improve this.
-14 - Development of the site would result in a loss of existing open space which could impact habitat connectivity.
+Resources 12 + The site has area of land that is recorded as contaminated, and development provides an opportunity for remediation.
+Engagement with Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development comiforward.
+Heritage and townscape 13 0 The site is considered to have a neutral impact on heritage assets due to being over 500m from an asset or designation.
+Die die ereite en d 14 - Development of the site may impact habitat connectivity along the green corridor.
 Although mitigation may be implemented, dependent on site design there may still be a residual impact on habitat connectivity.
-Biodiversity and green infrastructure 15 + The site currently has low or no ecological value and development provides an opportunity to improve biodiversity.
+Biodiversity and green infrastructure 15 0 The site currently has low or no ecological value.
 16 0 The site is not located within ecologically designated sites.
-17 - The site contains areas within Flood Zone 3a (Surface Water).
-It is likely that this could be mitigated as part of any new development.
-Water resources 18 - Development of the site could result in the loss of existing open space and therefore has the potential to result in increased flood risk.
-19 + The site is not within areas of groundwater vulnerability.
+17 + The site is located within Flood Zone 1.
+Water resources 18 0 Development of the sites is unlikely to impact flood risk.
+19 + The site is not within an area of groundwater vulnerability.